ska-sa/katcbfsim/doc/about.rst

   (without whitespace).
 For an antenna named `name`, the attribute :samp:`{name}_observer` is used to obtain the antenna.
 It can be specified as either a description string or an antenna object.

+The :samp:`?configure-product-from-telstate` request is similar, but takes a product name and configures the product:

+- The requested dump rate is loaded from ``telstate['sub_dump_rate']``.